 Follow the step by step process or choose what situation that best describes you:

-Many of Alaska’s lawyers who have practiced law in other states claim that practicing law in Alaska is better than practicing law in any other state.
-This is attributed largely to the quality of the trial courts and judges sitting on the trial bench.
+According to the Alaska Bar Association, as of 2018 there are 4419 member lawyers, the majority of whom actively practice in Alaska.
 As judges in Alaska are appointed and not elected, many lawyers feel that this helps the state maintain more highly qualified judges that have consistency and depth.
-The Alaska Department of Labor and Workforce Development states that the average lawyer in Alaska brings home about $9721 monthly, or $116,652 annually.
-Furthermore, the Department predicts moderate growth for opportunities for lawyers to continue throughout the state with many job openings available.
-You must, however, follow the proper steps if you wish to become a lawyer in Alaska, which are outlined below.
+The Alaska Department of Labor and Workforce Development states that the average lawyer in Alaska brings home about $9451 monthly, or $113,412 annually.
+You must follow the proper steps if you wish to become a lawyer in Alaska, which are outlined below.

 The Alaska Bar Association regulates the licensing of lawyers in the state.
 Under rules of the Alaska Bar, pre-legal education is not required in order to become a lawyer.
 However, if you wish to be accepted into a law school approved by the American Bar Association (ABA) or Association of American Law Schools (AALS) (which is a requirement for admission to Alaska’s bar), you must receive at least a bachelor’s degree prior to entry to law school.